Some things to expect when travelling through India

 Wraps, Scarves and Shawls: From genuine Pashmina shawls to wool, silk, cotton or the budget viscose varieties, there are more shawls and scarves than you could possibly imagine.

-Tea & Spices: Many countries allow Indian tea and spices to be imported, if they are sealed and labelled.
+Tea & Spices: Most countries, including Australia, allow Indian tea and spices to be imported, if they are sealed and labelled.
 This is a great way to obtain high quality spices that are not readily available at home.
 A huge variety of teas are also on sale, so you can make your own Masala Chai back home.

 Home Decor: Cotton sheets, embroidered bed spreads, vibrant table cloths and colourful cushion covers can be picked up in shops and markets at very reasonable prices.